OAGi/Score/docs/user_guide/index.rst

 To discard a Module Set Release:

-1. Go to the “Module Set Release” page by clicking the “View/Edit Module Set Release” menu item under the “Module” menu.
+1. Go to the "Module Set Release" page by clicking the "View/Edit Module Set Release" menu item under the "Module" menu.

 2. See `Find a Module Set Release <#find-a-module-set-release>`__ for help in locating a Module Set Release.

-3. Click on the ellipsis in the last column of the desired Module Set Release and select the “Discard” menu item in the pop-up menu.
+3. Click on the ellipsis in the last column of the desired Module Set Release and select the "Discard" menu item in the pop-up menu.

 4. In the returned dialog, confirm your intension to discard the Module Set Release.
 All CC assignments within the Module Set Release will be